-Otherwise, eToro is a beginner-friendly web platform and mobile app allow the traders to boost their trading plan many folds.
-It also has a seamless process of opening an account.
+Otherwise, eToro is a beginner-friendly web platform and mobile app that allows traders to boost their trading plans many folds.
+It also has a seamless process of opening trading accounts.
+It also has a seamless process of opening trading accounts.
 Like most of its peers who enjoy the governance of ASIC, eToro is also authorized by ASIC.

 Which broker is the best for forex?

-There are many forex brokers that offer versatile trading tools and other facilities that again can make it an anxious process to choose the right broker for you.
-In this section of our review, we will walk through some of the best forex brokers to help you make the correct choice.
-But before we set off, one major point to remember is that the forex broker you shortlist should be authorized by ASIC.
+Many best forex brokers offer versatile trading tools and other facilities that can make it an anxious process to choose the right broker for you.
+In this section of our review, we will walk through some of the best Australian forex brokers to help you make the correct choice.
+But before we set off, one central point to remember is that ASIC should authorize the forex broker you shortlist.
 Here are some of the best:

 Blueberry Markets – Leading Brokerage Service Provider